F-VLM: Open-Vocabulary Object Detection upon Frozen Vision and Language Models: Related Work

 \paragraph{Zero-Shot/Open-vocabulary object detection.} It is costly and labor-intensive to scale up data collection and annotation for large vocabulary detection.
 Zero-shot detection aims to alleviate the challenge by learning to detect novel categories not present in the training data.
 Many methods address this by aligning the image region features to category word embeddings~\citep{bansal2018zero, rahman2020improved, demirel2018zero, zheng2020background}, or synthesizing visual features with a generative model~\citep{hayat2020synthesizing,zhu2020don}.
 Recently, Zareian~\etal proposes the open-vocabulary detection (OVD) benchmark with a view to bridge the performance gap between ZSD and supervised learning~\citep{Zareian_2021_CVPR}.
 The model was first pretrained on image-caption data to recognize novel objects, and then finetuned for zero-shot detection~\citep{Zareian_2021_CVPR}.

 Following the OVD benchmark, ViLD~\citep{gu2022openvocabulary} proposes to distill the rich representation of pretrained VLM into the detector, and DetPro~\citep{du2022learning} improves upon ViLD by applying the idea of prompt optimization.
 RegionCLIP~\citep{zhong2021regionclip} develops a region-text pretraining strategy that leverages pretrained VLMs and image-caption data, while Detic~\citep{zhou2022detecting} jointly trains a detector with weak supervision.
+VL-PLM~\citep{zhao2022exploiting} explores pseudo-labeling on unlabeled data with object proposals and VLMs for OVD.
 GLIP~\citep{li2021grounded} formulates object detection as a phrase grounding task and pretrains on a wide variety of detection, grounding, and caption datasets for zero/few-shot object detection.
 Similarly, OWL-ViT~\citep{minderer2022simple} proposes to finetune pretrained vision transformers on a suite of detection/grounding datasets.
 All mentioned methods require training the entire detector from scratch, finetuning after detection-tailored pretraining, or training on a suite of detection/grounding datasets.
 In contrast, \OURS{} trains only the standard detector head upon a frozen VLM without using any of the above.